muddery/muddery/OUTPUTS.md

                  "npcs": [{"name": <NPC's name>, "dbref": <NPC's dbref>}], "players": [{"name": <player's name>, "dbref": <player's dbref>}]}}
 ```
-When a player send a `look` command to the server to looking at a room, the server will send back these data.
+When a player send a `look` command to the server to looking at his location, the server will send back these data.
 These data is the room's appearance and all objects that in this room.<br>
-These data are similar to the `look`, but the room has more data about other objects in it.<br>
+These data are similar to the `look_obj`, but the room has more data about other objects in it.<br>
 `exits` are a list of exits.<br>
 `things` are a list of common objects in the room.<br>
 `npcs` are a list of NPCs in the room.<br>
-`players` are online players while `offlines` are offline players.<br>
+`players` are online players in the room.<br>
-This only return available objects to players.
 Objects that does not match the condition will not be sent to the players.<br>
 When a player login or moves into a room, these data will be sent to the player automatically.